-• They are spiritual work areas, Laboratories, literally: places to work, express and pray—to seek the intercession of spirit in human affairs
+Spiritual Work Areas: Laboratories, literally: places to work, express and pray—to seek the intercession of spirit in human affairs.
+Tragedy, trauma and just the wear and tear of living and aging can be helped by creating Altars,

 What to do with an Altar?